UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-09-22-compe-club-weekly.md

 ### 1) CompE 2020/2021 Junior Executives Election Results

 **WHAT:**  The Computer Engineering Club is held it's AGM last Friday.
 During the AGM there was election for the 2020/2021 Junior Executives.
 Now here are your new junior executives for term 2020/2021.
+* 2nd Year Rep: Justin Mikhail & Yi Meng Wang
+* 3rd Year Rep: Josh Wutzke
+* Marketing Rep: Noah Batiuk
+* Merch Rep: Abhishek Solanki
+* PR/GEER Week Rep: Muhammad Fiaz & Kashish Mittal

+Thank you to everyone who came out to the AGM, we appreciate you, and we hope that's evident with our work throughout the school year :)

 <br/>

 ### 2) Call for Mentors